 - XDCAM HD/EX/HD422

-If you experience playback issues with a media format that you are working with in Final Cut Pro X, consider creating optimized media (if the option is available).
-This will allow for better editing performance of that media in Final Cut Pro X. You can create optimized media during import or in the Event Browser by Control-clicking the media file(s) and choosing Transcode Media from the contextual menu.
+If you experience playback issues with a media format while working in Final Cut Pro X, consider creating optimized media (if the option is available).
+This enables better editing performance of that media in Final Cut Pro X. You can create optimized media during import or at any time later by control-clicking the media file(s) in the Event Browser and choosing Transcode Media from the contextual menu.